-The analysis reveals an improvement in the FERS participation with a five-year high of 91.9% by the end of 2016.
-However, the average contribution deferral rate dropped to 7.8% - the lowest rate in this reporting period.
+The analysis reveals an improvement in the annual FERS participation rate with a five-year high of 92.6% by the end of 2017.
+However, the average contribution deferral rate was effectively flat at 7.9% - just above the lowest rate in this reporting period.
 Automatic enrollment was a contributing factor to both of these observations.

 Automatic enrollment continues to improve participation among the youngest participants.
-Participants under the age of 29 now participate at a rate of 96.8% - the highest rate of participation among all age groups.
+Participants under the age of 29 now participate at a rate of 96.5% - the highest rate of participation among all age groups.
 Consistent increases were also present when the participation rate was viewed from a salary quintile perspective.
-The only cohort that did not show an increase was the 70 and over age group, but given their proximity to retirement, this is not unexpected.

-The analysis also revealed that the majority of auto-enrolled participants have "engaged" with 59.4% making deferral changes.
-Deferral behavior appears to be relatively unchanged, as deferral rates continue to aggregate in the 5-6% range, with 29.5% of TSP contributors falling in this range, nearly 70% of FERS participants are estimated to be receiving the full match.
-Participants are gradually increasing their contributions to Roth TSP with average Roth deferral rates growing by a half percent to 4.9% in 2016.
+The analysis also revealed that the majority of auto-enrolled participants have "engaged" with 63% making deferral changes.
+Deferral behavior appears to be relatively unchanged, as deferral rates continue to aggregate in the 5-6% range, with 29.7% of TSP contributors falling in this range, nearly 70% of FERS participants are estimated to be receiving the full match (including non-contributors).
+Participants are gradually increasing their contributions to Roth TSP with average Roth deferral rates growing by a tenth of a percent to 5.0% in 2017.
+When comparing Roth vs Traditional deferral rates, it is important to note that dollar for dollar, the relative value of a Roth contribution is higher than a traditional tax deferred contribution as a traditional contribution will have taxes deducted on withdrawal.
+An exact comparison, however, is not possible as it is dependent on the participant's future tax bracket.

-Participants aged 29 and under continue to have a disproportionate percentage (40.7%) of their account balances in the G Fund although this is an improvement from 2014 when 41.7% of their balances where in the G Fund.
-However, this group also has the highest utilization of the L Funds (32.8%).
+Participants aged 29 and under continue to have a disproportionate percentage (30.6%) of their account balances in the G Fund although this is an improvement from 2014 when 41.7% of their balances were in the G Fund.
+However, this group also has the highest utilization of the L Funds (41.8%).
+Rapid changes in these ratios appear to be driven by the auto-enrollment default fund change.
 Overall, participants are investing in the L Fund in a manner appropriate for their age cohort.
+Approximately 27% of participants across all age all solely invested in the G Fund, a very low risk fund which may not be the best option for those with longer investment horizons.
+The number of participants choosing this investment option is shrinking, down from 39% in 2014.

-When loan usage is examined by age cohort, the 30-39 and 40-49 age cohorts have the highest loan usage rate at approximately 10% each although loan usage trended downward among all age cohorts since 2012.
-The age 40-49 cohort also had the highest hardship withdrawal usage, with 3% to 4% of participants in this cohort receiving a hardship withdrawal in each year of this reporting period.
+When loan usage is examined by age cohort, the 30-39 and 40-49 age cohorts have the highest loan usage rate at approximately 10% each.
+Loan usage appears to have flattened year over year after trending downward among all age cohorts since 2012.
+The age 40-49 cohort also had the highest hardship withdrawal usage, with under 4% of participants in this cohort receiving a hardship withdrawal in 2017.
 From a salary perspective, participants in the second and third quintile have the highest rates of usage of hardship withdrawals.
-Overall, however, loan and hardship withdrawals usage trends have been decreasing in the under age 60 groups, but remained flat for those 60 and over.
+The overall trend is for decreasing demand for hardship withdrawals across all age and salary groups over the last five years.